An easy guide to understand about the TLS 1.2 for QuickBooks Desktop:

-- Firstly, close QuickBooks
+- Firstly close QuickBooks.

 - And then, upgrade to IE 1.1

-- Reopen QuickBooks desktop
+- Reopen QuickBooks desktop.

 The QuickBooks accounting software demands 4.5.2 or greater .Net framework.
 Here is the process to get an updated version.

-- Downloading the .Net framework from Microsoft’s website
+- Downloading the .Net framework from Microsoft’s website.

-- And then save it to the desktop
+- And then save it to the desktop.

-- Followed by double click the file and carry out the onscreen prompts
+- Followed by double click the file and carry out the onscreen prompts.

-- Lastly, reboot the system
+- Lastly, reboot the system.

 Internet explorer group policy

-The user might need to run the QuickBooks with elevated privileges.
+You might need to run the QuickBooks with elevated privileges.
 This is to ensure that the correct internet security settings are established.
 The steps to be followed are as follows:

-- The very first thing is to close QuickBooks
+- First thing is to close QuickBooks.

-- Lastly, select run as admin
+- Lastly choose run as admin option.

-Steps to Avoid TLS 1.2 update errors
+Steps to Avoid TLS 1.2 update errors in QuickBooks

-The user can successfully avoid TLS 1.2 errors, considering the following pointers.
+You can successfully avoid TLS 1.2 errors, considering the following pointers.

-- Downloading the latest Internet explorer is also required
+- Downloading the latest Internet explorer is also required.

 - Admin access and privileges is a must, to have the best internet security settings.